NIH Biomedical Science Enrichment Program (BISEP)Summer Program for UCLA StudentsProgram Purpose

 If needed, a 6-week summer parking permit can be purchased from UCLA Parking Services, and will be available in late April/early May on a first-come, first-served basis.
 Housing is not provided for participants in this program.
 However, many sublet opportunities are available each summer at apartments in Westwood (see the Daily Bruin Sublet Guide spring quarter for details.)

-The 2014 application will be available at the end of March/early April Deadline
+The 2014 application is available here.
+Deadline

 The deadline for receipt of all application materials and supporting documents for Summer 2014 is May 16, 2014